Pranab-JD/Adaptive-Step-Size-Controller/Readme.md

 ## Code Structure
-1. Class_controller.py - Initializes the domain, matrices (advection and diffusion), boundary conditions, etc.
+1. Class_controller.py: Initializes the domain, matrices (advection and diffusion), boundary conditions, etc.
-2.
+2. Viscous_Burgers.py/Inviscid_Burgers.py/Porous_medium.py: Initializes the respective equations, initial conditions, eigen values (c and Gamma)
+3.

 ## Technical Aspects
 1. Order of the method is defined in Systems_1D.py (and System_2D.py).
 This needs to changed in accordance with the method used.
 By default, it is set to 3 (for EXPRB43).